butfirstchai.com

 Steps to make this recipe

 1. Prep: Get the ingredients ready to use, line the pan and preheat the oven.
+Mash the avocado well without any large lumps.

-4. Whisk: Add the eggs one by one and whisk into the batter.
+4. Whisk: Add the eggs one by one and whisk them into the batter.
 Add the mashed avocado and mix gently.

 6. Fold: Add the flour, salt and vanilla sugar and fold until no trace of dry flour.